aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Checks if the value of this cell is an error.

+**Remarks**

 Also applies to formula cell to check whether the calculated result is an error.

 **Returns:**
 boolean